 \subsection{FND Trapping}

 All trapping experiments were performed in a fluid chamber containing 50 µL of the FND aqueous suspension unless stated otherwise.
-The NIR laser was utilized for trapping the FNDs in the focused beam \cite{Neuman2004,Gennerich2017,Jones2015}.
-For relaxometry, the temporal sequence of the green and trapping lasers, as illustrated in Fig.~\ref{fig:setup}b), avoids temporal overlap between the two lasers while maintaining the FND stably trapped \cite{Russell2018a}.
+The NIR laser was utilized for trapping the FNDs in the focused beam \cite{Neuman2004,Jones2015,Gennerich2017}.
+FND trapping was confirmed through standard analysis of histograms and power spectral density of the positions of the FND~\cite{BergSorensen2004}, with positions recorded by back focal plane interferometry on a quadrant photodiode~\cite{Allersma1998}.
+Examples are shown in the Supplementary information.
+For relaxometry, the temporal sequence of the green and trapping lasers, as illustrated in Fig.~\ref{fig:setup}d), avoids temporal overlap between the two lasers while maintaining the FND in the trap~\cite{Russell2018a}.
 Strictly speaking, this protocol does not constitute a conventional spin-relaxometry measurement.
-With an all-optical protocol, the method inherently involves potential inaccuracies due to photoionization induced by the green laser itself, thus affecting the NV\(^{-}\) charge states.
-To address this limitation, measurement protocols incorporating microwave pulses explicitly designed to disentangle spin dynamics from photoionization effects have been developed.
-Examples include the microwave $\pi$-pulse method introduced by Ref.~\cite{Jarmola2023}, as well as alternative sequences described in Ref.~\cite{Cardoso2023}.
 We hence will refer to the measured decay time as $T_{\rm relax}$ throughout the remainder of this paper.
-The green laser was pulsed with initialization time $t_{ini}$ of 35 µs, and read-out time $t_{RO}$ of 15 µs, for the readout of the NV center fluorescence, while the NIR laser was on to trap the FNDs in sequences with duration $t_{\rm trap}$ of 20 µs.
+The green laser was pulsed with NV initialization time $t_{ini}$ of 35 µs and read-out time $t_{RO}$ of 15 µs, while the NIR laser was turned on with duration $t_{\rm trap}$ of 20 µs to trap the FNDs.